Guidelines For How To Make Good Choices For your Future….

 Some of the skills you may have include:

 You are probably familiar with international travel, with schedule changes, training and competing in new and unfamiliar environments.
 If you are confident in your ability to get your training done and meet your personal athletic goals no matter your environment, then you will be able to handle a working environment where change and flexibility are constant.

 You have probably visited many different countries and cities during sporting events, interacting with different cultures and fellow athletes from a wide range of social, religious and cultural backgrounds.
 Having respect for other cultures and being open to communication with others from different backgrounds is a key skill.

-You have already thought about the pressure in balancing training with school work, social life, and competitive success.
-You may have had to face more pressure at a younger age than some of your friends and peers who are non-athletes.
-Sooner or later, everyone faces pressure and stress, and so developing strategies to manage pressure is a key life skill.
+You have already thought about the pressure of balancing training with school work, social life and competitive success.
+You may have had to face more pressure at a younger age than some of your peers who are non-athletes.
+Sooner or later, everyone faces pressure and stress.
+Thus, developing strategies to manage pressure is a key life skill.
 If you have been able to find a healthy balance as an athlete between your duties and commitments, this is a transferable skill to working life.
 If you have struggled as an athlete, then this is an area you can work on to develop the skill to handle pressure.

 -Ability to meet deadlines